roninkelt/rpgx_cgd/pages/rules/motives.md

 #Character Motives

-All characters possess four Motives, each defining one of the touchstones of the character's personality.
-One of these is a fixed motive known as Drama.
+All characters possess four Motive Attributes, each defining some touchstone for the character's current circumstance.

-Motives give your character the will, drive, and determination to accomplish and succeed when the going gets tough.
+Motives give your character the will, drive, and determination to accomplish and succeed when they are pursuing them, driving the narrative and the going gets tough.
+As such they should be powerful and clear, with a call to action inherent as well as some sort of dramatic conflict.

+Motives may also be rewritten and reconsidered or cast in a new light as the game continues.
+They are not meant to remain static.
+They are intended to grow and change - to be strengthened, weakened, resolved or broken.
+All things which are rewarded.

 ##Defining Motives